rustprooflabs/pgosm-flex/docs/src/routing-4.md

 ## Pre-process the OpenStreetMap Roads

-## Clean the data

-The following query converts multi-linestring data to multiple rows of `LINESTRING` records required by `pgRouting`.
+The following query converts `ST_MultiLineString` data to individual rows of `LINESTRING` records.

 ```sql
 CREATE TABLE routing.osm_road_intermediate AS